cinatra06/TAOcoin/README.md

-# geb.js
+# geb.js for Bitcoin Collateralised RAI

 Typescript library to interact with the GEB system.
+Added RSK_testnet addresses of core contracts + RPC and other information for running tests on Bitcoin Collateralised RAI.

+(see packages/geb-contract-base/src/address.ts)

 ## IMPORTANT

 This is the developer dev repo.

 Library users please check: [packages/geb/README.md](packages/geb/README.md)